How and What to Donate

 We are especially interested in materials you can provide in bulk, but welcome individual items as well.
 All items must be easy and safe to store.
 If you have something not listed, that’s fine!
 Just make sure its not on the “stuff we don’t take” list, then contact us to discuss the goodies you have for us.

-Unused card stock, rag paper, copy paper, sketch books, rolls, poster board, blue prints
+Card stock, rag paper, copy paper, sketch books, rolls, poster board, blue prints, maps, mat board, foam core, greeting cards, stationary

 Fabric/ Sewing Materials:

-Swatches larger than 10” x10,” yardage, zippers, buttons, spools of thread (at least half full and without tangles), yarns, knitting needles, felt
+Swatches larger than 10” x10” yardage, zippers, buttons, spools of thread (at least half full and without tangles), yarns, knitting needles, crochet hooks, felt

-Paint brushes, screen printing materials, crayons, canvas, ink, pastels, wax, glitter, feathers, stamps, stamp pads, clay, mat board, foam core, frames, framing supplies, magazines, corks, beads, jewelry supplies, sponges
+Brushes, paint, printing materials, crayons, markers, canvas, ink, pastels, wax, glitter, feathers, stamps, stamp pads, clay, framing supplies, beads, jewelry supplies, floral arranging

-Pencils, pens, staplers, binders, rubber bands, magnets, containers of all kinds, envelopes, stamps
+Pencils, pens, staplers, binders, rubber bands, magnets, containers of all kinds, envelopes, stamps, paperclips, staplers, hole punches

-Wire, scrap metal, key chains, bottle caps, ornamental fixtures, keys, door-knobs, shelving, nails, screws
+Wire, scrap metal, key chains, bottle caps, ornamental fixtures, keys, door-knobs, shelving, nails, screws, steel wool

 Sterile and Unused Lab Equipment:

-Hospital drapes, tubing, marking pens, medicine tops, gauze
+Hospital drapes, tubing, marking pens, medicine tops, gauze, gloves, bottles, syringes

-Small pieces of nice wood, excess plank flooring, stretcher bars, wood for shelving
+Small pieces of nice wood, excess plank flooring, stretcher bars, frames

 Carpet samples, tiles, flooring, wall paper, paint chip samples, factory seconds

-CDs, records, books (craft related or hard cover vintage), magazines (appropriate content only please!)
+CDs, records, books (craft related), magazines (appropriate content only please!)

 – Furniture (Unless it is shelving, check with us on this)